 - 2 tablespoons peanut butter (I use all-natural creamy peanut butter)

-- 2 tablespoons unsweetened almond milk (could substitute dairy milk for non-vegan version)
+- 2 tablespoons unsweetened almond milk (can substitute dairy milk for a non-vegan version)

-- 1 tablespoon pure maple syrup (could substitute granulated sugar, brown sugar, or honey for non-vegan version)
+- 1 tablespoon pure maple syrup (could substitute granulated sugar, brown sugar, or honey [but honey is not vegan])